Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 Bank Statements Required |

-Must show liquid personal bank funds covering full stay; FDs generally not accepted unless encashable immediately and supported by bank letter. |
+Must show liquid personal bank funds covering full stay; FDs generally not accepted unless encashable immediately and supported by a bank letter. |

 |